Neil Mawdsley Profile

 or environmental message.
 These paintings come under

 the heading of Issues or my Diary.
+I have kept a diary and

 Exhibitions include Plymouth Council House,